GDev-Karl/vid_share/README.md

     npm start
     ```

-## Usage

-Once you have VidShare set up locally, you can start using the platform to explore, upload, and discover video content.
-Here are some key features you can try out:

-- **User Authentication:** Log in securely using your existing social media accounts like Google or Facebook.
-- **Video Upload:** Easily upload your videos to the platform and share them with the community.
-- **Content Discovery:** Explore a variety of video content shared by other users and enrich your knowledge.

 ## Contributing

 We welcome contributions from the community to help make VidShare even better!
 If you're interested in contributing, please follow these guidelines: